scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 ![cheat sheet](images/htb1.PNG)

 My first inclination was to click furiously around the page hoping to trigger a invite code generation but that didn't go to well, so I eventually moved to inspect the input form itself.
-Upon further investigation into the page you can see a minified js file as an import, and what do you know it has a makeInviteCode exposed.
+Upon further investigation into the page you can see a minified js file as an import, and what do you know it has a function: `makeInviteCode` exposed.

 ![cheat sheet](images/htb2.PNG)